espocrm/documentation/docs/extensions/google-integration/calendar.md

 If everything went fine, a green label *Connected* should show up.

+!!! important

-**Important**: If you connected successfully, but *Google Calendar* checkbox didn't show up, that means that the administrator did not grant you access to *Google Calendar* scope.
+    If you connected successfully, but *Google Calendar* checkbox didn't show up, that means that the administrator did not grant you access to *Google Calendar* scope.

 Check *Google Calendar* checkbox and configure sync parameters.